johnmn3/cljs-thread/README.md

 > @(spawn (+ 1 @(spawn (+ 2 3))))
 > ;=> 6
 >```
 > But that will take 10 to 100 times longer, due to worker startup delay, so make sure that your work is truly heavy and ephemeral.
-With re-frame, react and a few other megabytes of dev-time dependencies loaded in `/core.js`, that call took me about 1 second to complete - very slow.
+With re-frame, react and a few other megabytes of dev-time dependencies loaded in `/core.js`, that call took me about 1 second to complete - not very fast.
 ### `yield`

 When you want to convert an async javascript function into a synchronous one, `yield` is especially useful: